 Irena Choi Stern became head of alumni services in January 2020 after serving as a special assistant in Newmark J-School’s external affairs office beginning in April 2019.

-Until recently, Irena was a communications consultant for What Works Cities, a Bloomberg Philanthropies initiative that helps local governments improve residents’ lives by using data and evidence effectively to tackle pressing challenges.
-She assisted the initiative’s communications strategy, amplifying WWC’s brand, thought leadership, and impact.
+Prior to joining Newmark J-School, Irena was a communications consultant for What Works Cities, a Bloomberg Philanthropies initiative that helps local governments improve residents’ lives by using data and evidence effectively to tackle pressing challenges.

-Prior to that, Irena worked at Columbia University’s Graduate School of Journalism for more than a decade, most recently as the assistant dean for alumni relations.
-In her role, Irena served as the primary contact for the vast network of more than 12,000 graduates, deepening their connection to each other and the university and cultivating and identifying development prospects.
-She established and managed the Columbia Journalism School Alumni Board and committees, oversaw the annual Alumni Reunion Weekend and awards and served as managing editor of the alumni newsletter.
+Before that, Irena worked at Columbia University’s Graduate School of Journalism for more than a decade, most recently as assistant dean and director of alumni relations.
+In her role, Irena served as the primary contact for more than 12,000 graduates, deepening their connections to each other and the university and cultivating and identifying development prospects.
+She established and managed the Columbia Journalism School Alumni Board, oversaw the annual Alumni Reunion Weekend and awards, and served as managing editor of the alumni newsletter.

-Irena has extensive event management experience, ranging from small engagements to marquee events featuring celebrities such as Tom Wolfe, George Clooney and Johnny Depp.
-Irena wrote features for the New York Times Westchester section (the section was discontinued in 2009.)
+Irena has extensive event management experience, ranging from small engagements to marquee events featuring celebrities such as Tom Wolfe, George Clooney, and Johnny Depp.
+Irena also worked as a freelance journalist, writing features primarily for The New York Times Westchester section, as well as Psychology Today and other publications.

-She is a former member of the Bronxville School Board of Education and PTA President.
-She was raised in India, Egypt, Morocco and Jamaica, where her father was posted as a diplomat.
-Irena is a graduate of Wellesley College, and received her master’s degrees from the Fletcher School of Law and Diplomacy and Columbia Journalism School.
+Irena is a graduate of Wellesley College and received master’s degrees from the Fletcher School of Law and Diplomacy and Columbia Graduate Journalism School.